 Question 9: What sort of a network is required for a blockchain?

 To receive a blockchain certification, you are also required to know quite a bit about the systems and other areas surrounding it.
 Networks are also very important - after all, they are what blockchains are based upon.

 A blockchain must be based on a peer-to-peer network.
-This is so because of a need to eliminate any and all possible third-party interference.
-Companies, for example, can use this to validate new blocks – this makes the process much easier and safer.
+This is so because of a need to eliminate any possible third-party interference.
+Companies, for example, can use this to validate new blocks - this makes the process much easier and safer.

 Question 10: How does a ‘peer-to-peer’ network work?

 These were the ten basic questions that you might get during your blockchain certification or job interview.
-Most of them don’t really require proper blockchain training – they can be learned by simply browsing online.
+Most of them don’t require proper blockchain training - they can be learned by simply browsing online.

 Blockchain Certification - Advanced Questions